 - How do you think your colleagues would describe you?

 - In general terms, describe your most challenging client.
-How do you handle this relationship?
+How did you handle this relationship?

-The 2020 Robert Half Salary Guide for Accounting and Finance Professionals shows that the midpoint starting salary for billing managers is $54,250.
+The Robert Half Salary Guide for Accounting and Finance Professionals shows that the midpoint starting salary for the billing manager role is $54,250.
 This is the national figure, and actual salaries may vary according to location.
-Use our Salary Calculator to find out what billing managers expect to earn in your city.
+Use our Salary Calculator to find out what a billing manager can expect to earn in your city.